AquiGorka/aquigorka-net/content/post/esports.md

 *Who would want to watch other people play videogames?*

-Apparently *71.5 million people worldwide*, and that number dates back to 2013 - it may come as a surprise to some, but the fact it is a major thing barely starting but already on the rise.
+Apparently *71.5 million people worldwide*, and that number dates back to 2013.

+It may come as a surprise to some, but the fact it is a major thing barely starting but already on the rise.

 <img src="/images/esports/stadium.jpg" style="width: 100%;" alt="eSports Stadium" />

-As in any other major sport competitions, professional take part in real time video game events.
+As in any other major sport competitions, professional players take part in real time video game events.
 The type of video games range from fighter to sports dynamics and even arcade games.

-It has had such impact that nowadays comapnies like Twitch.tv stream this events constantly and it has spread from Asia to Europe and North America.
+It has had such impact that nowadays companies like Twitch.tv stream this events constantly and deliver the content from Asia to Europe and North America.

 <img src="/images/esports/gamer.jpg" style="width: 100%;" alt="eSports Gamer" />